-Genie has been a well-known, trusted name in garage door openers since the late 1950s.
-The company started as the Alliance Manufacturing Company in 1923 and created its first garage door opener named Genie in 1954.
+Genie has been a well-known, trusted name in garage door openers since the mid-1950s.
+The company was initially called the Alliance Manufacturing Company in 1923 and created its first garage door opener, the Genie, in 1954.

-The company created the first direct-drive screw opener in 1958 and changed its name to Genie in 1985.
+The company created the first screw-drive garage door opener in 1958 and changed its name to Genie in 1985.

-Like the garage door opener brand Overhead Door that owns Genie, these openers use the self-diagnostic Safe-T-Beam® system.
-This safety system puts an invisible infrared beam in front of the door and reverses it if anything passes through it.
+Like its parent company, Overhead Door Company, Genie garage door openers use the self-diagnostic Safe-T-Beam® system.
+This safety system puts an infrared beam in front of the door, which stops the door if anything crosses the beam.

 The Intellicode® system prevents unauthorized access and piracy of your signal so intruders can’t open your garage door.
 These openers are also compatible with the HomeLink® and Car2U®systems.

-The company also sells two models of side-mount openers for garages with low headroom and space restrictions and accessories like keypads and remotes.
+The company also sells two models of wall-mount openers for garages with low headroom and space restrictions.

-Genie offers a helpful product selector on its site to help people choose the right garage door for their needs, whether it’s one professionally installed or DIY.
+Genie offers a helpful product selector on its site to help people choose the right garage door for their needs, whether professionally installed or DIY.

 The Chamberlain Group owns the garage door opener brands Chamberlain, LiftMaster, and Craftsman.
-The Group owns other companies, including the Australian garage door opener brand Merlin, and Grifco, its commercial garage door opener company.
+They also own several other companies, including the Australian garage door opener brand Merlin, and Grifco, its commercial garage door opener company.

-Chamberlain sells over two dozen garage door openers.
-They manufacture belt and chain drive openers, wall-mount models, and openers compatible with the Chamberlain Group’s myQ® Smart Home System.
+Chamberlain sells over two dozen garage door openers, including belt and chain drive openers, wall-mount models, and smart garage door openers compatible with the Chamberlain Group’s myQ® Smart Home System.

-Their most full-featured and most expensive garage door opener is the RJ070.
-The RJ070 is a wall-mount design that’s quiet and vibration-free.
-It has built-in wi-fi, integrated myQ® app, automatic locking, battery backup, safety sensors, and an ultra-bright LED light.
+Their flagship garage door opener is the RJ070.
+The RJ070 is a wall-mount garage door opener that’s quiet, vibration-free, and helps maximize your garage ceiling space.
+It has built-in wi-fi and smart capabilities through the Chamberlain myQ® app.
+It also has automatic locking, battery backup, safety sensors, and an ultra-bright LED light.

 Other Chamberlain garage door opener lines come with your choice of features like battery backup, LED lighting, and wireless keypads.
 The product lines include: